2024-2025 Capital Seminary & Graduate School Catalog

 Summer Courses: Students may make up credit deficiency, increase cumulative GPA, or progress more quickly through their program by attending summer courses.
 Credits earned during the summer term, and corresponding GPA, will be evaluated following the summer term to determine academic progress for the previous payment period.

-Transfer Students: The credits that are transferred are calculated into the overall credits earned total but are not factored into the cumulative GPA when a student transfers into LBC.
+Transfer Students: LBC accepts transfer credits.
+The credits that are transferred are calculated into the overall credits earned and credits attempted but are not factored into the cumulative GPA when a student transfers into LBC.
 Therefore, new transfer students will start at a satisfactory academic progress level.
 A student’s progress will be evaluated after each semester (payment period.)
-Transfer credits are included in determining completion rates.
+Transfer credits are included in both credits completed and attempted in determining completion rates.

 Withdrawn Courses: Withdrawn courses neither earn credit nor influence grade point average.
 Withdrawn courses may affect completion rate if course is dropped after the add/drop period set by the Registrar.
 Students may retake courses from which they have withdrawn which will count toward determination of enrollment status in that semester and will be eligible for financial aid.